Updated: Aug 15, 2022

 I, like most of the travellers who make our way to the country down under, known as Australia, quickly learns that this large country has a lot to offer.
 We quickly scramble together a bucket-list, in a desperate attempt of seeing it all – which of course, is impossible.
 There is no secret that the eastern side draw the largest crowds, but you might be surprised over the popularity of some western locations.

-Author and Food Travel Writer: Nathalie Segelborg, A Piece of My Pie
+Guest Blogger: Nathalie Segelborg, A Piece of My Pie

 I started off in the east but after a while my love for the wilderness and the off beaten path lead me to a job on an Island outside of Perth, in Western Australia.
 There I got to know the friendly locals who opened my eyes for this beautiful part of Australia.